supertestnet/epic_poetry_club/_posts/2026-08-16-list-of-catholic-epic-poems-til-1100-ad.md

 - The Metrical Life of St. Cuthbert | St. Bede the Venerable | ~1,000 lines
 - Guthlac A | Anonymous | ~800 lines
 - Guthlac B | Anonymous | ~500 lines
+- The Fathers of York | Bl.
+Alcuin of York | ~1,700 lines
 - The Metrical Life of St. Willibrord | Bl.
 Alcuin of York | ~500 lines
 - The Old English Genesis A | Anonymous | ~2,300 lines survive (the original was probably ~6,000 lines)
 - The Old English Exodus | Anonymous | ~600 lines survive (the original was probably ~800 lines)